CyberFlameGO/svnpython/Doc/c-api/file.rst

    Set the file's encoding for Unicode output to *enc*.
 Return 1 on success and 0 on failure.

-   .. versionadded:: 2.3

-.. cfunction:: int PyFile_SetEncodingAndErrors(PyFileObject *p, const char *enc, *errors)

-   Set the file's encoding for Unicode output to *enc*, and its error mode to *err*.
-Return 1 on success and 0 on failure.

-   .. versionadded:: 2.6

 .. cfunction:: int PyFile_SoftSpace(PyObject *p, int newflag)